Eight climbers missing on Himalayan mountain

-Nanda Devi: Search for eight missing Himalayan climbers
+Nanda Devi: Search for eight climbers missing in Himalayas

 A group of eight climbers has gone missing while climbing India's second highest mountain.

-The team, which included at least three people from the UK, started to climb the 7,816-metre Nanda Devi East peak in the Himalayas on 13 May.
+The team, which included four people from the UK, started to climb the 7,816-metre Nanda Devi East peak in the Himalayas on 13 May.

-When they didn't return to the base camp as planned, a search and rescue team was sent to try and find them.
+When they didn't return to the base camp as planned, a search and rescue team was sent to try to find them.

-However, a local official has warned that heavy rains and snowfall is affecting the search.
+However, a local official has warned that heavy rains and snowfall are affecting the search.

 "We have activated resources to trace the climbers after they failed to return to the base camp, but bad weather is hindering the operation," Vijay Kumar Jogdande, a magistrate in Pithoragarh district, told AFP news agency.

-As well as the four from Britain, the team included climbers from Australia, the US and India.
+An Indian Air Force helicopter is also expected to be used on Sunday morning.

-They were being led by the experienced British mountain guide Martin Moran, whose company has run many expeditions in the Indian Himalayas.
+As well as the four climbers from Britain, the team also included two Americans, an Australian and an Indian.

 - Climate change threatens Himalayan glaciers